Secret World Live in Paris

-Secret World – Live in Paris is a live album by English pop rock band Tears for Fears released in 2006.
+Secret World – Live in Paris is a live album by the English pop rock band Tears for Fears released in 2006.

 The band's first official live album, it was recorded at the Parc des Princes stadium in Paris, France, during their 2005 world tour.
 The two-disc release contains a CD album along with a DVD video of the performance.
 It was released on 27 February 2006 by the French record label XIII Bis.

 The CD also contains three additional studio tracks; the previously unreleased "Floating Down the River", a radio edit of "Secret World" (released as a promo single in France, taken from the band's sixth album Everybody Loves a Happy Ending) and "What Are We Fighting For?", a song written and originally included on Curt Smith's 1998 album Mayfield.

 Track listing

 Tracks 1–9 recorded in Paris, 18 June 2005.
 Tracks 10–12 are studio recordings.